Associate in Science (A.S.)

 Seamless Transfer Opportunities

-To make transfer simple, FLCC has articulation agreements with a variety of regional colleges and universities.
-These include:
+FLCC also has articulation agreements with several regional colleges and universities, including:

 - Medaille College